The Exposure Triangle Explained: Aperture, Shutter Speed & ISO for Landscape Photography

 Aperture: Controlling Depth of Field and Sharpness

 For landscape photographers, aperture's primary creative impact is on the depth of field (DoF)—the range of distance within the scene that appears acceptably sharp.
+Aperture refers to that opening, and the settings you choose determine how much of the frame renders as a sharp image.

 - Wide Aperture (e.g., f/4): Creates a shallow depth of field, isolating a subject (like a foreground flower) and blurring the background.
 A wider aperture allows more light passing through the lens.